Multi-Factor Authentication (MFA) for Windows Logon and Remote Desktop (RDP) 2FA

-The LoginTC Windows Logon and RDP Connector integrates natively with Windows Server and Windows Client operating systems to add two-factor authentication for both remote desktop and local logins.
-LoginTC Windows Two-Factor Authentication solution adds an additional layer of security.
+The LoginTC Windows Logon and RDP Connector integrates natively with Windows Server and Windows Client operating systems.
+Local access and remote access can both be protected with LoginTC MFA.

 Subscription Requirement

 Your organization requires the Business or Enterprise plan to use the LoginTC Windows Logon and RDP Connector.
-See the Pricing page for more information about subscription options.
+Explore Pricing Plans

 After entering the username and password, the user is shown a selection of second factor options.
 The user clicks a button to receive a LoginTC push notification, authenticates and is logged in.